 We do!
 We will host an event and invite all of our priority applicants to attend.
 We also allow non-priority applicants to attend, but we do not adopt directly from events to non-priority applicants as we need every applicant to go through our screening process.
 If you attend an event and fall in love with a pup we encourage you to submit an application as soon as possible and we will move you through the adoption process if that dog is still available!
 Sign up for our newsletter using the box below to make sure you're up to date on any TLBD events.

-Thanks to the incredible support of our volunteers and DMV community we were able to save the lives of 319 dogs in 2021 (our very first year as an established rescue)!
+Thanks to the incredible support of our volunteers and DMV community we have been able to save the lives of over 550 dogs in just over 2 years!